South Fork Crooked Riparian Planting

-Participants are responsible for their own food and camping gear, as well as transportation to and from the trip.
+Participants are responsible for their own food and camping gear, a shovel if you have one, as well as transportation to and from the trip.
 Sturdy off-trail ankle-high boots are required for this trip.
-Depending on the weather, it would be good to toss in a pair of rubber boots, especially if your other boots aren’t water proof.
+Depending on the weather, it would be good to toss in a pair of rubber boots, especially if your other boots aren’t waterproof.
 Participants should be prepared with clothing layers, food and water to spend the day away from camp to conduct the work.
 We recommend bringing your own work gloves to provide a comfortable fit: but it is not required.
-We will need folks to bring their own shovels (and a trowel if you like) although we will bring a few.
 We recommend that each person bring three to five gallons of drinking water for the trip, since none is available on site.

-ONDA will provide work gloves if you don’t have a pair, back-up shovels in case you don’t have one to bring, excellent guidance in the field, and a few group camping items to make things more comfortable (chairs, tables, dish-washing bins, campfire materials, water, shade/rain tarp, etc.) We also provide hot water at morning and evening mealtimes to help expedite meal prep, and espresso coffee in the morning.
+ONDA will provide work gloves if you don’t have a pair, excellent guidance in the field, and a few group camping items to make things more comfortable (chairs, tables, dish-washing bins, campfire materials, water, shade/rain tarp, etc.) We also provide hot water at morning and evening mealtimes to help expedite meal prep, and coffee in the morning.

 An ONDA registration application and medical form are required for this trip.
 Check the box next to each trip you would like to attend.
 You only need to fill this form out once per year.

 What happens next?